What do ultraproducts remember about the original structures?: Motivating Examples

 \begin{example}[Flatness of polynomial extensions] For each $i$, let $k_i$ be a field, and let $k^{\mathcal{U}}$ be an ultraproduct of these fields; to avoid non-triviality, assume $k^{\mathcal{U}}$ is infinite (so either the $k_i$ are infinite, or at least their sizes are unbounded).

 There are two natural ways to think about rings of polynomials over $k^{\mathcal{U}}$: the usual ring of polynomials $k^{\mathcal{U}}[x]$, or the ultraproduct of the rings of polynomials $k_i[x]$, often denoted $k^{\mathcal{U}}_{int}[x]$.
 The latter ring is larger, since in addition to the usual polynomials, it has additional elements like ``polynomials'' of nonstandard degree.
 The ring $k^{\mathcal{U}}[x]$ is a subring of $k^{\mathcal{U}}_{int}[x]$, but is not itself an ultraproduct of any sequence of rings.
+(In the language of nonstandard analysis, it is \emph{external}.)

-A standard fact, often used when considering such rings (for instance, see \cite{MR2676525} for many examples), is \begin{quote} $k^{\mathcal{U}}_{int}[x]$ is flat over $k^{\mathcal{U}}[x]$. \end{quote} A definition of flatness will be given shortly.
+A key fact, often used when considering such rings (for instance, see \cite{MR2676525} for many examples), is \begin{quote} $k^{\mathcal{U}}_{int}[x]$ is flat over $k^{\mathcal{U}}[x]$. \end{quote} A definition of flatness will be given shortly.
 (We use a single variable only to simplify the notation; the same discussion would apply, essentially unchanged, with multiple variables.)

 This is a fact about ultraproducts of the sort we wish to consider.
 If we are being completely formal, our language is the language of rings with an additional predicate $\mathbf{C}$ for denoting the constants and our original structures are the rings $k_i[x]$ with the predicate $\mathbf{C}$ holding exactly of $k_i\subseteq k_i[x]$. $k^{\mathcal{U}}_{int}[x]$ is then the ultraproduct of these structures and $k^{\mathcal{U}}\subseteq k^{\mathcal{U}}_{int}[x]$ is the subset defined by the predicate $\mathbf{C}$.